Early Childhood Education

 - Design adaptations to the environment and experiences to support diverse learners.

-- SLO# 4: Use authentic forms of assessment to identify progress in language and literacy skill.
+- SLO#4: Use authentic forms of assessment to identify progress in language and literacy skills.

 - Examine different assessment methodologies to evaluate the development of pre-literacy and language skills.